IP-CAM/InvoiceFox-CebelcaBIZ-for-Opencart-3.0.3.x/README.md

 Go to OpenCart admin.
 In the menu on the left click:
  * Extensions > Installer
- * Select a invfox.ocmod.zip file and extension is installed
+ * Select a invfox10.ocmod.zip file and extension is installed
+ * Go to Extensions > Modifications and click Refresh icon on the right
  * Go to Extensions > Extensions and select Modules from drow-down list
  * Find Invoicefox mod and click green button "Install" on the right
  * Click the Edit button on the right and use the form to setup the plugin